Crimson-Raven/reading-notes/lab06.md

 ### Does the WRT54GL model still get updates from Linksys?
 Yes, the WRT54GL still receives occasional software updates from Linksys.
 ## Things I want to learn more about:
-Did Bill Gates recieve any type of payment, or credit other than having his name mentioned, for suggesting the name "router"?
+Did Bill Gates receive any type of payment, or credit other than having his name mentioned, for suggesting the name "router"?